gnyani/beyondclass-gateway-api/Documentation/myworkingplan.md

 Studies
 1. Question Papers:
-    1. current sem all subjects maybe?(users/questionpapers)
+    1. current sem all subjects maybe?(users/questionpapers) -- Done
-    2. make him choose what ever question paper he needs(users/questionpapers/other)
+    2. make him choose what ever question paper he needs(users/questionpapers/other) -- Done

 2. Questions (sorted per unit) with answers ?
-Not sure need to discuss further more
+Not sure need to discuss further more -- Manual
 3. Syllabus
     1. current sem syllabus all subjects or maybe selected subject (users/syllabus)
     2. other sems and other branches syllabus
 4. Assignments